Skip to contents

 mij=12Ni(mijNi+mjiNj)m'_{ij} = \frac{1}{2N_i} (m_{ij} N_i + m_{ji} N_j)

-To get this version of the contact matrix, use symmetric = TRUE when calling the contact_matrix() function.
+To get this version of the contact matrix, pipe the matrix through symmetrise(), passing the population data:

 #> contact.age.group